 The Cardiovascular Research Fellowship program provides fellows with a two-year research-only fellowship, or a four-year combined clinical and research training program with the Cardiovascular Medicine Fellowship program.
-This program includes a master's degree in Clinical and Population Translational Science (CPTS).
+This program includes a master's degree in Translational Health System Science (THSS)

 Program Goals and Objectives

 - Provide training in conceptual/theoretical frameworks, research methodologies and statistical methods essential to the design and conduct of clinical and epidemiologic research

 - Provide training in a focused set of additional skills in a chosen area of emphasis relevant for a career as a clinical cardiovascular investigator

 - Provide training in the basic skills of grant and manuscript preparation

 Students will be required to design a thesis project of publishable quality that is closely aligned with their interests and career objectives.
 Students will work closely with a pair of program faculty mentors to design an individualized program of study.